Current

 Washington University, St Louis, 2010.

-For the past 18 years:
+For the about past 20 years:

-biophysics and physics, including theoretical thermodynamics, molecular mechanics, drug design, mathematical biology and on how laws of physics are implemented
+Researched and taught in broad areas of biophysics, including theoretical thermodynamics, molecular mechanics, drug design, mathematical biology and on how the laws of physics are implemented in biology at atomic levels.
+The scientific articles on these topics can be accessed from the ‘Publications’ link below.

-on current topics such as Protein electrostatics and thermodynamics
+Provided training and conducted courses on current topics such as Protein electrostatics and thermodynamics of protein structure, function and interactions.

-Copyright @ 2012 by Neeti Sinha.
+Copyright @ 2014 by Neeti Sinha.
 All rights reserved.